 |Home Improvement||Snow Removal|

-A Service Agreement is a formal document used to expressly state the expectations and terms of an agreement between the parties involved.
+A service agreement is a formal document used to expressly state the expectations and terms of a contract between the parties involved.
 The general gist is that Party A agrees to provide the services in question to Party B in exchange for a form of payment.

 Often, these are services in exchange for money, but it is also possible to barter services in exchange for services and/or other goods.

 For example, a home may opt to employ a full-time nanny.
 This nanny’s contract would offer nanny services to the home in exchange for a set amount of pay.
 However, the payment may be lower if the home provides a live-in option for the nanny due to the offset living expenses.
 All expectations of both parties would be detailed in the service agreement.

 Unlike with purchase orders or agreements, you create a continual relationship between the parties as long as the services are contracted.
 These may be written to expire after a set amount of time has elapsed, after the completion of a project, or left open indefinitely.

 Service agreements are sometimes mistaken as contractor or sales contracts with or sales contracts, which have different uses.

 Every time a task requires using someone for their services or when your services are being requested for a project, there needs to be a service agreement in place.

 Though many jurisdictions may allow for oral agreements, the inability to prove who said what makes most of them functionally useless in a court of law.
 Only agreements that can be verified can be enforced.

 A service agreement benefits all parties – not just the one party seeking services (or the one offering them).
 They help to clarify precisely what is expected to happen and what is not expected so that all parties are on the same page.